Atif8Ted/java_class/src/day1/day.md

 --> Color of the day
 -->Stone of the day.
 Display without using control structure
-## q8)WAP to open a image and convet it into black and white.
+## q8)WAP to open a image and convert it into black and white.
 ### To be done by tomorrow

 ## Learn Junit --> for test cases.
-## q8)A clas has got two number , starting range and ending range
+## q8)A class has got two number , starting range and ending range
 --> Between start and end range ,how many <b> i) Prime ii) Even iii) ArmsStrong </b>
---> Check for validation of strting and ending point.
+--> Check for validation of starting and ending point.

 # Day Ends Here